 Pesticides are typically applied as liquids, granules or powders.
 Which form is most effective depends heavily on the weather.
 If it’s expected to rain, for instance, a liquid might be watered down so granules would be a better option.
 If it’s very windy, a liquid might be the most likely to stay in place.

 There are pre-emergent products that treat seeds before they germinate and post-emergent products for existing weeds.
 Pre-emergent applications typically involve the whole yard, while post-emergent are likely to be isolated to problem areas.

 One of the biggest mistakes a homeowner makes is starting their applications too late to head off the worst weeds.
 In Georgia, ground temps rise to 50 degrees in early February.
 The best pesticide treatments will happen before then and continue every four to six weeks throughout the end of November.
 Used in combination, pre- and post-emergent products will muzzle weeds before they start growing and quickly take care of any that do wind up in your lawn.

 Have questions about the best lawn pesticide for your yard?
 Now’s a great time to get answers.
-Call (678) 648-2556 today to contact the experts at Think Green about the best lawn pesticide for your property.
+Call our local Fayetteville lawn service branch at (770) 844-7488 for the best lawn pesticide service available!